 This is our special Friday evening session where Free Flight, Control Line and Radio flying all co-exist on the same field where we have been flying since 1946.
-The field is booked from 6pm but most people arrive around 7pm unless the weather is perfect.
+The field is booked from 6pm till after dark.

 Priority is given to free flight and control line, with slow quiet RC models allowed.